Marion Keene

 Marion Keene (also known as Marion Davis, born Marion Davison, c.
 1933) was a British big band singer in the early 1950s with British bands such as the Jack Parnell Orchestra and Oscar Rabin Band.
-Keene replaced Alma Cogan in the 1959 Eurovision Song Contest British Final but wasn't selected to become the British entry in the Eurovision Final heald later the same year.
+Keene replaced Alma Cogan in the 1959 Eurovision Song Contest British heats, but was not selected to become the British entry in the final, held later the same year.